Virtual excitations and entanglement dynamics and polygamy in three ultra-strongly coupled systems: Concluding remarks

 In this work, we analyzed the interconnection between excitations and entanglement.
 The system of interest is made up of three non-resonant oscillators.
 First of all, by making use of Euler rotation and squeezor transformations, we have obtained the diagonalized form of the Hamiltonian in terms of creation and annihilation operators.
 We have shown that the Milburn density $\rho$ is Gaussian, and this is based on the unitary Milburn evolution, the quadratic form of the Hamiltonian and the Gaussian nature of the initial ground state.
 Additionally, due to the Gaussian nature of the quantum density, we have derived the Milburn density in its symplectic covariance matrix form.

-The corresponding covariance matrix is expressed as a poissonian sum of the product of $26$ symplectic matrices.
+The corresponding covariance matrix is expressed as a Poissonian sum of the product of $26$ symplectic matrices.
 This finding led us to quantify the entanglement together with virtual excitations only based on the covariance matrix.
 Furthermore, we investigated the resonant case and discovered that steady values of excitations are dependent on the coupling $J$ and the resonant frequency $\omega_r$.
 We have also shown that the necessary time to establish the steady states can be controlled by the normal frequencies $\Omega_j$ and $\Gamma$.
 In addition, the excitations were analyzed between all oscillators, and it was found that they exchanged between them.
 The redistribution of excitations among partitions was investigated, and it was discovered that virtual excitations, like quantum discord, violate the principle of monogamy.
 And we have shown that excitations are freely generated or annihilated but constrained by a triangular inequality called the polygamy inequality.

 As a consequence, excitations are polygamous and are not freely distributed between the parts of the system.
 This issue can be developed later, in both continuous and discrete variables, to unify and understand the hierarchy of quantum correlations via virtual excitations-based measures.
 Finally, we have analyzed the interplay between excitations and entanglement.
 It is found that excitations are necessary to maintain the pairwise entanglement between oscillators.
-As a result, the hierarchy relationship between excitations and entanglement is demonstrated.
+As a result, the extinction of excitations implies disentanglement, thus the hierarchy (in the sense of \cite{hierarchy}) relationship between excitations and entanglement is demonstrated.
 Another point worth noting is that as one approaches the hermitianity point, i.e., $\min(\Omega_j)\to 0$, the excitations and entanglement become less susceptible to decoherence.

 The present work will not remain at this stage, and therefore, we are willing to extend it to deal with other issues of the entanglement and related matters.
 On the other hand, we hope that our work gives a pulse to a new route to quantifying and processing quantum information.